rust-lang/book/nostarch/chapter04.md

 alone will free the memory, and we’re done.

 Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
-Therefore, any *automatic* copying can be assumed to be inexpensive.
+Therefore, any <!-- Caveat: large arrays (but not large enough to cause a stack overflow) can be expensive to copy. /eddyb --> *automatic* copying can be assumed to be inexpensive.

 #### Ways Variables and Data Interact: Clone